How We Started

 For the first nine years, Redner’s Markets Inc. operated its stores as IGA Food Stores franchises, until, on January 1, 1979, the company stepped out from beneath the IGA banner and began operating its stores under the name “Redner’s Markets.”
 The decision to change from IGA was actually made three years prior, but the transition was gradual to prevent confusion with customers.
 The move to independence freed the company from restrictions and fees incurred under the franchise arrangement.

 Since the start, Redner’s Markets Inc. has experienced steady growth, as sales have continued to increase tremendously from what they were at the beginning of the first year.

 Earl believed that the greatest asset of an independent operator is flexibility.
-Redner's has taken great advantage of this fact and has moved quickly as changes have occurred in our industry.
-For example: the company was the first supermarket in Pennsylvania to have scanners, the first to have a recycling program, one of the first to have in store pharmacies, salad bars, and the first employee owned supermarket in the United States.
+Redner’s has taken great advantage of this fact and has moved quickly as changes have occurred in our industry.
+For example: the company was the first supermarket in Pennsylvania to have scanners, the first to have a recycling program, one of the first to have in store pharmacies, salad bars, and the Commonwealth’s first employee owned supermarket.